Pastrnak's hat trick sends Bruins past NYR - TSN.ca

 The Canadian Press

-Button: Bruins will destroy Leafs if they don't get Andersen, defensive game in form
+BOSTON — It certainly appears David Pastrnak has worked the rust off.

-BOSTON — David Pastrnak scored three goals and set up one that helped Jake DeBrusk set a career high with five points, sending the Boston Bruins to a 6-3 victory over the New York Rangers on Wednesday night.
+Pastrnak had three goals and two assists for a career-high five points Wednesday night, sending the Boston Bruins to a 6-3 victory over the New York Rangers.

+Playing his fifth game since missing 16 following left thumb surgery, the winger raised his goal total to a team-leading 36.

+"Pretty close," Boston coach Bruce Cassidy said when asked if Pastrnak is fully recovered.
+"Obviously, a great night.
+He was firing the puck well.
+It looked like he was more comfortable handling it in traffic."

-Coming off a 3-1 road trip but disappointed after blowing a two-goal lead Monday night against the NHL-best Tampa Bay Lightning, the Bruins broke it open with four goals in the third period for their 12th straight victory at home.
+Coming off a 3-1 road trip but disappointed after blowing a two-goal lead Monday night against NHL-best Tampa Bay, the Bruins broke it open with four goals in the third period for their 12th consecutive victory at home.
 It's their longest streak since winning 14 straight during the 2008-09 season.

+Backup goalie Jaroslav Halak made 20 saves.
+Jake DeBrusk, Charlie McAvoy and Patrice Bergeron also scored for Boston, which went 4 for 6 on the power play.

+"It's hard enough to win in this league when you don't beat yourself," Rangers coach David Quinn said.
+"We did a lot of good things early, hanging around a good hockey team, then just imploded."

-Mika Zibanejad had two goals and Ryan Strome also scored for the Rangers, who have lost six of seven as the season nears a close and their rebuilding project continues after dealing away eight players off the roster at the past two trade deadlines.
+Mika Zibanejad had two goals and Ryan Strome also scored for the Rangers, who have lost six of seven as the season nears a close.
+Their rebuilding project continues after dealing away eight players off the roster at the past two trade deadlines.

 Henrik Lundqvist stopped 26 shots, losing for just the second time in his last nine games against the Bruins.
 He made a highlight-reel save midway into the first period on Chris Wagner when he lunged across the crease to make a stick save.

+"They have a lot of good players, but first, to win any games we have to play smart," Lundqvist said.
+"We can't have two too many men on the ice (penalties), for example.
+There's no excuse for that."

-Pastrnak's second goal and team-leading 35th of the season broke a 1-all tie at 9:15 of the second.
-It came off a nice set up from David Krejci, who cut around Rangers defenceman Tony DeAngelo and shifted from forehand to backhand before slipping a cross-ice pass to the winger, who sent a one-timer into the net from the right circle.
+Pastrnak's second goal broke a 1-all tie at 9:15 of the second.
+It came off a nice setup from David Krejci, who cut around Rangers defenceman Tony DeAngelo and shifted from forehand to backhand before slipping a cross-ice pass to the winger, who sent a one-timer into the net from the right circle.

 Pastrnak then made a beautiful cross-ice pass to DeBrusk, who made it a two-goal lead 3:19 into the third.

-With the Rangers short-handed following a too-many-men-on-the-ice penalty, Pastrnak one-timed a feed from Brad Marchand, moving Boston ahead 2:48 into the game.
+With the Rangers short-handed following their first too-many-men-on-the-ice penalty, Pastrnak one-timed a feed from Brad Marchand, moving Boston ahead 2:48 into the game.

-The Rangers tied it with a power-play goal of their own when Strome sent Zibanejad in alone and he reached back to slip a forehand behind Halak as he was skating across the edge of crease at 16:29 of the first period.
+The Rangers tied it with a power-play goal of their own when Strome sent Zibanejad in alone and he reached back to slip a forehand behind Halak as he was moving across the edge of the crease at 16:29 of the first period.

 UP NEXT